-- Each teaching group will rotate through two to four 20 to 30-minute lessons (depending on the number of lessons chosen) and a 30 to 40-minute lunch. - Schools choose between two arrival times, 9:00 am or 10:00 am, and should try to arrive no later than 15-minutes after their scheduled time (9:15 am or 10:15 am).
-Departure times will vary depending on the number of lessons taken. - For schools participating in four lessons but with limited time, Destination Ag suggests arriving at 9:00 am to ensure departure by 1:00 pm. - Destination Ag programming does not include visiting the Historic Village buildings or riding the train.
+- Each teaching group will rotate through two to four 20 to 30-minute lessons (depending on grade level and the number of lessons chosen) and a 30 to 40-minute lunch. - Schools choose between two arrival times, 9:00 am or 10:00 am, and should try to arrive no later than 15-minutes after their scheduled time (9:15 am or 10:15 am).
+Departure times will vary depending on the number of lessons taken. - For schools participating in four lessons but with limited time, Destination Ag suggests arriving at 9:00 am to ensure departure by 1:30 pm. - Schools arriving at 10:00 am, will have three sessions plus a 30-minute lunch to ensure departure by 1:30 pm. - Destination Ag programming does not include visiting the Historic Village buildings or riding the train.
 If you are interested in booking a historic program in the Historic Village, please visit us online at https://gma.abac.edu/education/historic-field-trips/.